 NioCorp (TSX:NB - OTCQX:NIOBF - FSE:BR3) is developing North America's only Niobium / Scandium / Titanium project located near Elk Creek, Nebraska.
 It is the highest grade Niobium project in North America and the largest prospective producer of Scandium in the world.
-NioCorp has completed resource definition, geohydrology, geotechnical, meteorological, environmental and metallurgical work programs necessary to complete a feasibility study for the project and expects to complete a feasibility study for the project in late 2015
+NioCorp has completed resource definition, geohydrology, geotechnical, meteorological, environmental and metallurgical work programs necessary to complete a feasibility study for the project and expects to complete a feasibility study for the project.

-NioCorp recently completed a second Preliminary Economic Assessment (PEA2), which significantly improved project economics as a result of better metallurgical performance and an optimized mine plan.
-The PEA2 production rates over a 32 year operating life would be 7,490 tonnes per annum (tpa) Ferroniobium, 97 tpa Scandium Trioxide and 23,960 tpa Titanium Dioxide.
-Scandium production increased 661% versus the original PEA announced in April 2015.
+NioCorp recently completed a second Preliminary Economic Assessment, which was originally announced on August 4, 2015, issued on September 4, 2015 and amended on October 16, 2015.
+The Amended PEA2 significantly improved project economics as a result of better metallurgical performance and an optimized mine plan when compared to the Company’s original PEA report that was announced in April 2015.
+The Amended PEA2 production rates over a 32 year operating life would be 7,490 tonnes per annum (tpa) Ferroniobium, 97 tpa Scandium Trioxide and 23,960 tpa Titanium Dioxide.
+Scandium production increased 661% versus the original PEA.

 Since 2009, Niobium prices have ranged between US$37 and US$43/kg, reflecting its steady growth and stability in the marketplace.
 Scandium prices are expected to range between US$3,000 - US$4,000/kg through 2023, according to a third party marketing study produced by OnG Commodities LLC.
 Demand for both Niobium and Scandium is expected to increase over time.